GLP-1 Receptor Agonist

 What is Semaglutide?

 Semaglutide is a GLP-1 (glucagon-like peptide-1) receptor agonist — a class of medication that mimics a hormone your gut naturally produces after eating.
-It was originally developed by Novo Nordisk and approved by the FDA as Ozempic® (for type 2 diabetes, 2017) and Wegovy® (for chronic weight management, 2021).
+It was originally developed by Novo Nordisk and brought to market as Ozempic® (for type 2 diabetes) and Wegovy® (for chronic weight management).

 Drug class